Overview

 Climbing Wall & High Ropes Safety

-- Instructors are Level 1 and Level II Certified Challenge Course Practitioners
+- Instructors are Level 1 and Level 2 Certified Challenge Course Practitioners.

 - Our instructors attend training courses to remain current in all aspects of risk management and safety.